 Best of all, Park City Mountain Resort offers a best-in-class Kids Signature Ski Program.
 Signature 5 is for children aged 6 to 14 and guarantees the class size at this ski school is five students or less, enabling more granularity in skill matching and instruction.
 Meanwhile, Signature 3 is for children aged 3.5 to 6 and guarantees the class size is three students or less.

 Add in the I Ride Park City Freestyle Camp for ages 10 to 15 with hands-on coaching and time in a digital video lab editing content taken during the camp session for a well-rounded, diverse program.
-I’ll do a dedicated post on all of these exceptional offerings in January, but for now, suffice to say there is a host of exciting learning options for kids.
+Kids 6 and under ski and snowboard for free at Park City Mountain Resort.
+If finding the best ski school in Park City, Utah is important to you, this is where to be.

 Deer Valley is known as the “posh” resort and caters to upscale skiers.
 Deer Valley Resort owns and operates nine of the accommodations (48% of their lodging is ski-in/ski out), as well as the three main mountain villages, Snow Park, Empire Canyon, and Silver Lake and their respective food and beverage outlets.
 This results in top quality, consistent guest experiences at every turn.